mittagessen/kraken/docs/ketos.rst

 layer performing the classification) to have the model converge during fine-tuning.
 Fine-tuning models from pre-trained weights is quite a bit less stable than training from scratch or fine-tuning an existing model.
-As such it can be necessary to run a couple of trials with different hyperparameters to find workable ones.
+As such it can be necessary to run a couple of trials with different hyperparameters (principally learning rate) to find workable ones.
 It is entirely possible that pretrained models do not converge at all even with reasonable hyperparameter configurations.

 Segmentation training
 ---------------------